LeKinaSa/comp-javaminus/README.md

 (Describe what your tool does and its main features.)
 Our compiler compiles code. ???

+All errors detected during a compilation phase can be seen in error messages.
+These contain the line and column where the error occurred and a small explanation of the error.

+It identifies uses of variables and evaluation of expressions that can be replaced by constants.
+It also tries to identify program flow on `if` statements, analysing the value of the condition.

 ### DEALING WITH SYNTACTIC ERRORS
-The grammar used is mostly LL(1), only using a lookahead of 2 to differentiate between a `VarDeclaration` and a `Statement`; it also doesn't allow `Identifier;` to be obtained from `Statement`.
+* The grammar used is mostly LL(1), only using a lookahead of 2 to differentiate between a `VarDeclaration` and a `Statement`; it also doesn't allow `Identifier;` to be obtained from `Statement`.
-It has error handling for while loops, only exiting at the end of the analysis.
+* It includes error recovery from `while` loops, only exiting after the entire code has been analysed.
-It respects the operator precedence.
+* It respects the operator precedence.

 (Describe how the syntactic error recovery of your tool works.
 Does it exit after the first error?)

 ### SEMANTIC ANALYSIS
+* No variable is declared more than once
+* No function is declared more than once (although it can be declared more than once if the arguments are different, in number and/or type)
+* No function call is made with wrong argument types ??
+* The operators receive the correct types
+* Both sides of the assignment have the same type
+* ??

 (Refer the semantic rules implemented by your tool.)

 ### CODE GENERATION